jun-csbio/ATPdock/README.md

 ## Run example
 ~~~
-  $ python3 ATPdock.py yy/example
+  $ python3 ATPdock.py [ABSOLUTE PATH OF THE QUERY FOLDER]
 ~~~
-NOTE THAT, "yy" should be the absolute path of the example folder.
+NOTE THAT, [ABSOLUTE PATH OF THE QUERY FOLDER] SHOULD BE THE ABSOLUTE PATH OF THE QUERY FOLDER, e.g., /home/junh/ATPdock-main/example.

+## The docking result

-The outputted "ATPx" folder, "x" is a number.
-In the folder, "final.pdb" is the docking result of ATP.
+*The docking result of each pocket should be found in the outputted folder, i.e., "ATPx", where "x" is the pocket index number.
+In each "ATPx" folder, the ATP docking pose could be found in the file of "final.pdb".

 ## Update History: